 Accessibility should not be a privilege, it should be a right for those to be able to access websites just as those without disabilities can access digital content.
-Currently many websites are breaking the law, by not being accessible.
-This is not ok, and those that develop and maintain websites should be better informed into how to ensure their websites meet accessibility guidelines.
-Hopefully, this blog post will help.
+Currently many websites are putting the business at a risk for a legal lawsuit for not being accessible.
+There are many benefits to making your digital content accessible.
+The most important being it is simply the right thing to do and well worth the effort.

 All content belongs to Bruce Gilbert